camunda/camunda-docs-manual/content/webapps/cockpit/auditing.md

 To get a more detailed explanation about the Java and REST API methods to get user operations, check out [this url]({{< ref "/user-guide/process-engine/history.md#accessing-the-user-operation-log" >}}).

-# User Operation Log in Cockpit
+# Operation Log in Cockpit
+{{< img src="../img/cockpit-operation-log.png" title="Operation Log" >}}

+Cockpit provides the possibility to view the activity of different users in the Operation.
+The table can be found in the top menu bar under the 'more' option.
+The table is a representation of the history of various user operations and all information about the changes involved.
+Rows are grouped by operation to provide clear insights on the changes produced by each operation.
+Results can be filtered using the search bar at the top.
+Columns can be dynamically added or removed to show only the relevant information.

+# User Operation Log per Process
 {{< img src="../img/cockpit-user-operation-log.png" title="Batch View Page" >}}

-Cockpit provides the possiblity to view the activity of different users in the User Operations table.
+Every Process Instance offers a User Operations table.
+It displays all User Operation affecting the particular process.
 The table can be found in both the process definition and instance history views.
-The table is a representation of the history of various user operations and information about the property changes involved.
-Rows are grouped by operation to provide clear insights on the changes produced by each operation.

 # Cockpit Operation Log Entries